 If there doesn’t seem to be another solution then it may be time for a career change.

 Talk it over with your support people and determine what new career you may like to try.

-Changing careers can be scary but it can also be very exciting as you work towards creating a better, stress-free life for yourself as our son and I have done.
+Changing careers can be scary, but it can also be very exciting as you work towards creating a better, stress-free life for yourself as our son and I have done.

 Do you find your job highly stressful?
 What solutions worked for you?
 Share your thoughts in the comment section below.
 I look forward to more amazing ideas.
 Take care of yourself, no one else won’t.